PingPlotter

 What Are The Key Features?

-Visualizes network latency and packet loss across multiple hops using a trace and timeline graph
+Visualizes latency and packet loss across multiple network hops using a dual-graph interface

-Streams background audio alerts when network performance deteriorates, allowing hands-free monitoring during gaming
+Streams background audio alerts to notify users of network performance drops during gaming or other activities

-Imports and loads network data collected by desktop versions of the software
+Imports and loads network data files collected by desktop versions of the software

 How much does it cost?